 - Why are we here?
 What‘s our purpose? (about our being)

 - How ought we life our lives?
-As individuals and as humanity? (about our doing)
+As individuals and as humanity?
+And why don’t we do what we know to be right to do? (about our doing)

 In my work and through this blog, I seek to develop an understanding of the world that integrates many subtle facets of reality, and also provides new approaches of what humanity can do together and what it can become in the future.